Well, it was an entertaining game. Although the Rampage lost 3 to 4.

 This morning I read that and regret that in times when people grew taller and - yes - heavier (even if the weight grows because of the height), they have to be tortured when they need, or want, to fly.

 As a person of mumble years in age, I remember when...waxing nostalgically, ;-) although I did not make use of this when I flew over the Atlantic multiple times in the 60's and 70's.
 But I do remember dressing up, dining off real china with real flatware and sipping excellent cognac from real snifters!
 Even in Loftleidir, THE low cost line then!
 So what, we stopped in Keflavik to refuel, so what it went only to Luxembourg, and from there I had to take a - THEN direct - train to Vienna (which in 1. class was super.. had a compartment all to myself, pulled the two benches together and - voila - I had a queensize bed)!
-Plus Luxembourgluxembourg beautiful architecture was lovely little place to visit for a few hours after or before flying!
+Plus Luxembourg was lovely little place to visit for a few hours after or before flying!

 Ah, the GOOD old days... at least when flying ;-).